Chichi126/InsureFlow_project/README.md

 ## Overview

-InsureFlow Data Platform is an end-to-end data engineering project built for a fictional UK insurance company offering Health, Life, Property, and Auto cover.
+InsureFlow is an end-to-end data platform built for a fictional UK insurance company offering Health, Life, Property, and Auto coverage.

-The goal was simple take scattered, messy source data and build a reliable, governed platform that business teams can actually trust and use.

-The entire stack runs on Azure and Databricks, following the Medallion Architecture pattern from raw ingestion through to business-ready analytics.
+The focus of this project was not just building pipelines, but designing a reliable, scalable data platform that transforms messy, fragmented data into trusted business intelligence.

+Built on Azure + Databricks using a Medallion Architecture, the platform handles ingestion, transformation, governance, and analytics seamlessly.

 ---

 ## The Problem

-InsureFlow had no single view of its customers, no reliable reporting, and analysts were working off spreadsheets.
-Data lived in silos, had quality issues, and nobody could answer basic questions like what our claims ratio is this quarter, or which agents are driving the most revenue?
+ Before this platform:
+---

+No single source of truth

+Data scattered across systems

+Heavy reliance on spreadsheets

+Inconsistent reporting

+Simple business questions were hard to answer:

+What is our claims ratio this quarter?

+Which agents are driving the most revenue?

 This project answers that.
 ---

 ## Architecture